hackshackers/hackshackers-hugo/content/blog/2020/07/more-learning-online-fall.md

 ---
-Title: More learning online in the fall
+Title: TESTING More learning online in the fall
 authors:
 - Samantha Sunne
 date: "2020-07-05"